alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 - compare engagement rate across device categories, referral sources, or landing pages
 - assess whether different entry points are associated with higher or lower engagement
-- evaluate whether changes to page titles, descriptions, or navigation are associated with changes in engagement
+- evaluate whether changes to page titles or navigation labels that may affect user expectations are associated with changes in engagement

 ### Understand the data